moliver28/research-handbook/content/handbook/it/data-team/organization/_index.md

 ### What do we expect from TTT

-- We expect TTT to get in touch with our business partners and all functions that contribute to the data program or work with our Data Platform, to understand their challenges.
+- We expect TTT to get in touch with our business partners and all functions that contribute to the data program or work with our Data Platform, to it/data-team/stand their challenges.
 - We expect TTT to get up to date with the latest in their area.
-They understand the full capabilities of the tool / technology, have regular touchpoints with the respective vendor and have a good understanding of the latest released features.
+They it/data-team/stand the full capabilities of the tool / technology, have regular touchpoints with the respective vendor and have a good it/data-team/standing of the latest released features.
 - TTT will guide and educate our business partners.
-- TTT will initiate [design-spikes](/handbook/business-technology/data-team/how-we-work/#design-spike) for quarterly [planning](/handbook/business-technology/data-team/how-we-work/planning/).
+- TTT will initiate [design-spikes](/handbook/it/data-team/how-we-work/#design-spike) for quarterly [planning](/handbook/it/data-team/how-we-work/planning/).